0c0d3/3P-Block-MV3/README.md

 # 3P-Block-MV3

-Blocks all third-party scripts, images, frames, and fonts No weird or hidden scripts, no complex structures, just simple.
+Blocks scripts, images, frames, and more
+No weird or hidden scripts, no complex structures, just simple.
 An blocker made with zero code.